iterate-ch/docs/protocols/ftp.md

 ## TLS Connections (FTPS)

 FTP with [explicit](http://en.wikipedia.org/wiki/FTPS.md#explicit) TLS is supported.
+Interoperable with *TLSv1.2*.
 Implicit FTPS with no negotiation is deprecated and not supported.
 FTPS should not be confused with the [SSH File Transfer Protocol (SFTP)](sftp.md).

 :::{admonition} TLSv1 and TLSv1.1 deprecation
 :class: warning
 TLSv1 and TLSv1.1 are no longer supported as of
 * Cyberduck [8.1.0](https://github.com/iterate-ch/cyberduck/milestone/184) or later
 * Mountain Duck [4.9.0](https://mountainduck.io/changelog/) or later